ervardaan/spotify-clone-2/developmentJourney.md

     - make a container with `styled.div`
     - replace div in return statement with Container
     - import different icons from `react-icons`
 - working in reducer.js file
+    - create a state variable( playerState) for playing or not playing and set to false initially
+    - go to constants and declare `SET_PLAYER_STATE` constant in `reducerCases` array
+    - now make a case for it( case is `SET_PLAYER_STATE`)
+            - return `state as ...state` and `playerState:action.playerState`